fzmindcore/Mindcore-Blog/README.md

 # Mindcore-Blog
-Public Code for Mindcore Blog posts
+Public Code for Mindcore Blog posts that I've written.